celikaylin/docker-quick-guide/images-and-containers.md

 ## Image and Container
-Images are the blueprints.
+Images are the blueprints for containers and it is created with layers.
+It is read-only so it can not be run but it can be built.

 Containers are executable units of software.
+They are isolated (they have their own filesystem, data) and stateless(they can store data internally and it losts them without using volumes).

 ## Key Docker Commands